-Bayern Munich and Barcelona meet in the final round of Champions League group stage fixtures this evening, a clash between two of European football’s royalty and often regular contenders for club football’s biggest prize.
+Bayern Munich and Barcelona meet in the Champions League’s group stage this evening, a clash between two of European football’s royalty and often regular contenders for club football’s biggest prize.

-Tonight’s clash will be the latest instalment of a fascinating rivalry between two clubs who have regularly contested huge nights on the Champions League stage.
+Tonight’s fixture will be the latest instalment of a fascinating rivalry between two clubs who have contested some huge nights on the Champions League stage.